AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 The information of node ID (A or B node, depending on the extremity) needs to be updated according to the ID for the node the link now terminates in.

-In both of the cases above, the information on modes on both the original extremity and the new extremity nodes are also updated.
+Behavior regarding the fields regarding modes and link types is discussed in their respective table descriptions.

 .. _net_section.1.2.3: